 Women are underrepresented on both the Board of Directors and in Management.
-The Board of Directors in PWT Group A/S has passed a resolution to the effect that the number of women serving on the Board of Directors must account for 20% on or before 1 April 2019.
-PWT Group strives to find suitable female candidates when recruiting board members.
+The Board of Directors in PWT Holding A/S and PWT Group A/S has passed a resolution to the effect that the number of women serving on the Board of Directors must account for 20% on or before 1 April 2019.
+Both reportable entities strives to find suitable female candidates when recruiting board members.

-PWT Group has still not reached its target regarding the underrepresented gender on the Board as no women are represented and since no new Board members were elected in 2016/17.
+Both reportable entities has still not reached its target regarding the underrepresented gender on the Board as no women are represented and since no new Board members were elected in 2016/17.

-The Group's gender diversity policy for the Management Team emphasises diversity in the broadest sense and lays out the principle to always hire the most qualified person, regardless of gender, age, nationality, sexual orientation or religious beliefs.
+Both reportable entities gender diversity policy for the Management Team emphasises diversity in the broadest sense and lays out the principle to always hire the most qualified person, regardless of gender, age, nationality, sexual orientation or religious beliefs.
 When an opening presents itself on the Management Team, the following recruitment procedures are applied in order to find suitable candidates: